transformerlab/transformerlab-docs/docs/evaluate/judge.md

 b) **Plugin Configuration**

-- Choose a judge model (select 'local' to use TransformerLab's local model)
+- Choose a judge model (select 'local' to use Transformer Lab's local model)
 - Set the sample fraction for evaluation
 - For GEval tasks:
   - Specify the Criteria Name and Description